Now Hiring - View Openings

+When choosing new siding for your home, the options can be overwhelming.
+If you’re considering insulated vinyl siding, you may have questions about the higher cost.
 Is the extra cost worth it?
 What are the benefits of insulated siding?
-This article will explain insulated siding, the benefits, the price, and more to help you make the best decision for your house.
+This article explains insulated siding, its benefits, pricing, and more to help you make the best decision for your home.

 What Is Insulated Siding?

-First, you must understand what insulated siding is.
-Most modern homes use some type of vinyl siding, and one of the most popular types is insulated vinyl siding.
-From the outside, the insulated vinyl siding looks just like traditional vinyl siding, but it has a solid foam layer behind the vinyl that adds insulation to your home.
+what is insulated siding?First, you must understand what insulated siding is.
+Most modern homes utilize some form of vinyl siding, and insulated vinyl siding is one of the most popular residential siding materials.
+From the outside, the insulated vinyl siding appears identical to traditional vinyl siding, but it features a solid foam layer behind the vinyl that provides additional insulation for your home.

 Most insulated vinyl siding uses polyvinyl chloride (PVC) on the outside with a foam backing made from a thick, dense material called expanded polystyrene (EPS).
 EPS is perfectly fitted to the PVC siding, and the two layers stay bonded using super-strong glue.

 A slight difference in appearance between insulated and traditional vinyl siding is how the slat sits against the house.
 Traditional siding juts out in a step-like manner, adding dimension to the outside of your home, while insulated vinyl lays flat against the house.
-Many prefer the flat look to the staggered slats, as it’s more sleek and seamless.
+Many prefer the flat look to the staggered slats, as it’s sleeker and seamless.

 Unlike wall insulation, siding insulation is relatively thin.
 The foam backing is typically only 1.25 inches thick.
 However, the EPS has excellent insulation properties, so even an inch can improve thermal insulation drastically and add value to your property.